Statute of The Court

 Recognition

-Victims, witnesses, and/or connected parties who do not object to appearing on camera and/or having their names revealed during the proceedings shall be requested to sign a written form specifying their privacy preferences.
-Only through the provision of a signed written form shall the Court be authorized to show the victims, witnesses, and/or connected parties faces and/or reveal their names.
+Victims, witnesses, and/or connected parties who do not object to appearing on camera and/or having their names revealed during the proceedings may be requested to sign a written form specifying their privacy preferences.

 Section III.
 Transparency and Media